rit-igm-web/IGME-340-Shared/exercises/dart-01.md

         iAmVar = "I am String now";
         print(iAmVar);
         ```
         This works fine?
 Why? because we defined `iAmVar` without a type, so Dart converts this to a dynamic.
+However, if you modify the var to initially assign `iAmVar` to an number:

+        ```
+        var iAmVar = 12345;
+        ```

-However, if you modify the var to initially assign `iAmVar` to an number, you will not be allowed to change it into a String.
-Try that now, you will see the above code no longer work.
+        You will not be allowed to change it into a String.
+Try that now, try to assign `iAmVar` to a string.

-    1. Now let's try `iAmDynamic`, alter the declaration of our dynamic and give it a number.
+    2. Now let's try `iAmDynamic`, alter the declaration of our dynamic and give it a number.
 Then try the same code in step 1 and see what happens.

 ## Console Output ##
 At some point you'll want to ouput data, we've already seen from above you can use `print`, but you can do more than just output a variable.
 Dart supports string interpolation.
 You can do the following: